joedski/musings/Javascript/HyperHTML and HyperAppIsh.md

 - React has `ContextProvider` and `ContextConsumer` to abstract around things.

 I think that something Vueish would be more in line with HyperHTML, but what determines `$parent` and `$root`?
 Given I'm focusing mostly on functions with optional components, that might not be a good move; Something like the React model is much better (easier) to implement.
 I'll worry about that in r1 I guess.

+Providing `context` next to `state` and `actions` is probably the best way to go there.

+## On "Free" Optimizations: Memoization?

+I wonder if there's any way to efficiently memoize things we know won't change...
+Not really sure, without going full global memoization.